Brad Peyton biography

 Brad Peyton was born in Gander, Newfoundland and Labrador and first garnered Hollywood attention with his gothic comedy short, Evelyn: The Cutest Evil Dead Girl in 2002.

-In 2012, Peyton took on another popular sequel, this time the 2008 action-adventure film Journey to the Center of the Earth.
-His new installment, Journey 2: The Mysterious Island stars Josh Hutcherson, Dwayne Johnson, Vanessa Hudgens, and Michael Caine.
+In 2012, Brad took on another popular sequel, this time the 2008 action-adventure film Journey to the Center of the Earth.
+His new installment, Journey 2: The Mysterious Island starred Josh Hutcherson, Dwayne Johnson, Vanessa Hudgens, and Michael Caine.

-More recently, Peyton directed the action epic San Andreas (2015), starring Dwayne Johnson, and the horror thriller Incarnate (2016), starring Aaron Eckhart.
+More recently, Brad worked with Dwayne Johnson again when he directed the action epic San Andreas (2015), and again on the action/adventure Rampage (2018).
+He also directed the horror thriller Incarnate (2016), starring Aaron Eckhart.

 Brad Peyton Filmography